RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 # Implementation of the RISC-V CPU Core

-This section will walk through the different implementation steps to achieve the RISC-V core.
+This section will walk you through the different implementation steps folowed to achieve the design of the RISC-V CPU core.

 **_Please note: Click on the step to be redirected to the code associated with that step.
 The code can be directly pasted on Makerchip.com to view the design._**